Kombuchelada/digitalocean/README.md

-# Terraform and Ansible for my DigitalOcean
+# DigitalOcean Infra with Terraform + Ansible + GitHub Actions

-This project provisions a DigitalOcean droplet and a block storage volume with Terraform, then configures the server filesystem layout using Ansible to prepare for running services (like nginx proxy manager) via Docker.
+This project provisions a DigitalOcean droplet, DNS records, and a block storage volume with Terraform, then configures the server filesystem layout with Ansible.
+A GitHub Actions workflow automates planning/applying and configuration.

 ## Overview
 - Terraform creates resources in DigitalOcean (droplet, DNS, volume, attachment).